 ἔσται: FMI 3s, εἰμί, 1) to be, to exist, to happen, to be present

-1. Peter offers Jesus an alternative to the road of suffering, death, and resurrection: Mercy.
-The parallel structure of “mercy to you” and “this will not be to you” is Peter – in my reading – using his voice as the rock upon which the church is built, loosing Jesus from suffering, death, and resurrection and binding him to mercy.
+3. Peter’s words have a parallel structure between “mercy to you” and “this will not be to you.”
+In my reading, this is Peter using his voice as the rock upon which the church is built (v.18, from last week’s reading), to loose Jesus from suffering, death, and resurrection and to bind him to mercy.

-2. As long as I’m preaching … I further suggest that whenever we read v.19 as granting the church the power of binding and loosing, and suggesting that what the church binds/looses will then be bound/loosed in heaven, then we are making the same mistake as Peter.
+5. I suggested last week that whenever we read v.19 to say that whatever the church binds/looses will then be bound/loosed in heaven, then we are making the same mistake as Peter.
 The point is not that the church binds/looses and heaven complies.
-It is that the church that Jesus builds binds/looses that which has been bound/loosed in heaven.
-This is the church’s first opportunity to exercise its privilege of discipleship and Peter fails.
+It is that the church binds/looses that which has been bound/loosed in heaven (see the syntax of those verbs).
+This is the church’s first opportunity to exercise its way of discipleship and Peter fails.
 Jesus is bound to go, suffer, be killed, and be raised; Peter opposes it in a very strenuous way.

 But having turned, he said to Peter, “Get behind me, Satan!
 You are a stumbling block to me, because you are not opining the things of God but the things of humans.”